Pagliacii/mega-project-list/README.md

 3. **Count Vowels** - Enter a string and the program counts the number of vowels in the text.
 For added complexity have it report a sum of each vowel found. [src](./vowels_counter/src/lib.rs)

+4. **Check if Palindrome** - Checks if the string entered by the user is a palindrome.
+That is that it reads the same forwards as backwards like "racecar". [src](./palindrome/src/lib.rs)